 Understandingly, her final conclusion upon later sharing my story and faith journey was: “Christianity is a white man’s religion.
 We are better off with our African tradition.”
 Therefore, in other words, the Christianity she had experienced had not transformed anyone’s life.

-1. African people and places in the Bible
+1. African People and Places Do Appear in the Bible

 The black presence of Africa in the Bible is too multifarious to ignore.
 Long held to be the cradle of civilisation, Ethiopia has been mentioned severally in the Scriptures in addition to Egypt (Genesis 10:6-20; Numbers 12:1; Psalm 68:31; 87:4; Nahum 3:9; Acts 8:27).
 Several scholars have explored this, especially Dr. H. C. Felder, who was promoted to glory in October 2019.